kiewic/kiewic.github.io/_posts/2015-08-16-windows-runtime-hresult-table.md

 ## System.Net.HttpClient

+Also applies to `HttpClient.SendAsync()`.

 * 0x80072f08
     * ERROR_INTERNET_HTTPS_TO_HTTP_ON_REDIR
     * The application is moving from an SSL to an non-SSL connection because of a redirect.
     * Disable auto-redirect and handle redirection manually.
 See example on [stackoverflow.com](http://stackoverflow.com/questions/32992164/getting-exception-in-system-net-httpclient-a-redirect-request-will-change-a-se/32998982#32998982)
+* 0x80131500
+    * COR_E_EXCEPTION
+    * System.Net.WebException
+    * The underlying connection was closed: Could not establish trust relationship for the SSL/TLS secure channel. ---> System.Security.Authentication.AuthenticationException: The remote certificate is invalid according to the validation procedure.
+    * If using a self-signed server certificate, add the certificate to the Package.appxmanifest.
+See example on [stackoverflow.com][add_self_signed_certificate_2]

 ## Windows.Networking.Sockets and IInputStream.ReadAsync()